yusufozturk/panther/docs/gitbook/log-analysis/rules/README.md

 # Rules

-Panther enables aggregation, normalization, analysis, and storage of security logs.

-**Rules** are used to identify suspicious activity and generate alerts for your team to triage.
+Panther enables easy aggregation, normalization, analysis, and storage of security logs. **Rules** are Python functions used to identify suspicious activity and generate alerts for your team to triage.

 Each rule includes:

-- Metadata containing context for triage
-- An association with a specific Log Type
 - A `rule` function with an `event` argument and a `return` statement - `True` if the rule should send an alert, or `False` if not
 - A `dedup` function to control how alerts are grouped together
 - A `title` function for the message shown in the alert
+- Metadata containing context for triage
+- An association with a specific Log Type

-For example, the rule below checks if unauthenticated access has occurred to data in an S3 bucket:
+As an example, the rule below checks if unauthenticated access occurred on an S3 bucket:

 ```python
 # A set of S3 buckets all access should be authenticated